PMA, endometriosis... Major Mouvement and Marion

 Why change jobs?

-"In my former life, I was a salesman in a tech company, and beyond being a salesman, we designed tech products to help merchants create communities.
+"In my old life, I was a salesman in a tech company and beyond being a salesman, we designed tech products to help merchants create communities.
 In my personal life, I had other expectations that weren't necessarily aligned with the job I was doing.
 I was working 15 hours a day and at least 80 hours a week.
 I made dozens of trips in France and abroad to see customers.
 In fact, all this pace of life was no longer in line with what I wanted to do with my family life.
 And in a way, I was no longer being honest with myself, since my day-to-day life wasn't aligned at all.
 I was happy from a personal point of view, I still am and that's pretty constant.
 I was less happy at work and I was very happy with my customers, so it was more the context we'll say, that didn't make me too happy anymore."

-"I felt less and less at home in the company, so I interacted much less with my colleagues.
-I was just doing my job.
+" Indeed, I felt less and less at home in the company, so I interacted a lot less with my colleagues.
+I was just doing the job.
 As I was always on the outside, it's true that I was already disconnected from the corporate culture.
 I lived my customers' corporate culture, so I was very much aligned with their needs and a little less with the company's internal needs.
-Then, of course, my personal life came into play."
+After that, my personal life came into play."

-Average flow
+Medium flow

-How has endometriosis affected Marion's working life?
+How has endometriosis impacted Marion's life at work?

-Pregnancy desire and work
+Pregnancy and work

-"I had a rather large cyst that tipped my ovary over and cracked, creating a hemorrhage.
+"I had a rather large cyst that tipped my ovary over and cracked, creating a haemorrhage.
 I had to have emergency surgery.
 I'm talking to you about twelve years ago, so I was lucky to be well accompanied and well taken care of by doctors.
 By cleaning out the endometriosis and the after-effects that were all around in my small pelvis, they removed part of my ovarian reserve and so I found myself at 27 with the fertility of a 50-year-old woman to make a child what."

 Work and PMA